harvard-lil/perma/developer.md

 Flake8 settings are configured in `perma_web/.pep8`

-If you want to automatically run flake8 before pushing your code, you can add something like this to `.git/hooks/pre-push`:
+If you want to automatically run flake8 before pushing your code, you can add something like this to `.git/hooks/pre-commit` or `.git/hooks/pre-push`:

-    #!/bin/sh
+    #!/usr/bin/env bash
-    d flake8 .
+    docker-compose exec -T web pipenv run flake8 . exit $?

-    exit $?
+Be sure to mark the hook as executable: `chmod u+x .git/hooks/pre-commit` or `chmod u+x .git/hooks/pre-push`.

-Be sure to mark the hook as executable: `chmod u+x .git/hooks/pre-push`.
+(You have to have started the containers with `docker-compose up -d` for this to work.)

 ### Sauce Browser Tests